Mxlted/Remove-Newline-Characters/README.md

 # Remove-Newline-Characters
-CMD script to remove newline characters and spaces
+CMD script for Windows to remove newline characters and spaces like for cases of Certs